codersclub/DRKB/language/string/parse/regular_expressions/index.md

    Windows Script Runtime Version 5.6.

-We are interested in the implementation of regular expressions, which is in the file \"vbscript.dll\".
-Every time you will want to run a program, wich exploits regular expressions by using \"Microsoft(r) Windows(r) Script\", on a given computer, it will be needed to copy the file
-\"vbscript.dll\" on the target computer and register it with the following command line:
+We are interested in the implementation of regular expressions, which is in the file "vbscript.dll".
+Every time you will want to run a program, wich exploits regular expressions by using "Microsoft(r) Windows(r) Script", on a given computer, it will be needed to copy the file "vbscript.dll" on the target computer and register it with the following command line:

     regsvr32 vbscript.dll